Resources

 74. High/Low - shooting position with one operator standing and one kneeling

-75. Footwork - the movement of your feet during CQB to assist in body alignment, movement and to prevent flagging
+75. Footwork - the movement of your feet during CQC to assist in body alignment, movement and to prevent flagging

 76. Shoulder Check - quickly looking behind you over your shoulder.
-Used frequently in One-Man CQB
+Used frequently in One-Man CQC

 77. Threat Focused - staring at the threat intently and losing sight of your surroundings similar to tunnel vision.